Devking/ELCSI-of-CS/negative_case_examples.md

 Some case examples that have been mentioned by folks working on issues of bias in the AI and closely related space.
 These categories are not mutually exclusive, and the entries currently listed may fit in other categories they're not currently listed in as well.
 I'll want to organize these more and think more closely about better ways to effectively arrange all of these.

+* A really important talk with many of these: [Kate Crawford's NIPS 2017 Keynote](https://www.youtube.com/watch?v=fMym_BKWQzk)

 ### Predictive Policing

 * [Machine Bias (COMPAS)](https://www.propublica.org/article/machine-bias-risk-assessments-in-criminal-sentencing) (2016)